The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Background and Relevant Work

-The Bounded Log-Odds (BLO) model \citep{zhang2020} has emerged as a leading explanatory account within the noisy-encoding class.
-BLO assumes that probability $p$ is first mapped to log-odds and truncated to a bounded interval $[\Delta_-,\Delta_+]$(~\ref{eq:blo-Lambda}).
-The clipped value is then linearly mapped to an encoding $\Lambda(p)$ on an interval $[-\Psi, \Psi]$(~\ref{eq:blo-second-map}), and then combined with an ``anchor" $\Lambda_0$, where $\kappa > 0$ is a free parameter(~\ref{eq:hat-Lambda}).
-This encoding is subject to Gaussian noise and then decoded into an estimate of the probability by applying the inverse log-odds function~(\ref{eq:blo-final-trasnform}).
+Among encoding-based accounts, the Bounded Log-Odds (BLO) model \citep{zhang2020} stands out as the most quantitatively developed.
+It has been validated across multiple behavioral paradigms and consistently outperforms fixed probability weighting functions, making it the natural benchmark against which any new account must be measured.
+Because our empirical comparisons (Section~\ref{sec:empirical-validation}) treat BLO as the primary reference point, we review its mechanism in detail here.
+BLO assumes that probability $p$ is first mapped to log-odds and truncated to a bounded interval $[\Delta^-,\Delta^+]$ (Eq.~\ref{eq:blo-Lambda}).
+The clipped value is linearly mapped to an encoding $\Lambda(p)$ on an interval $[-\Psi,\Psi]$ (Eq.~\ref{eq:blo-second-map}), then combined with an anchor $\Lambda_0$ via a weight that depends on a free parameter $\kappa > 0$ (Eq.~\ref{eq:hat-Lambda}).
+This encoding is subject to Gaussian noise and decoded by applying the inverse log-odds function (Eq.~\ref{eq:blo-final-trasnform}).

-In sum, parametric models describe the distortion’s shape but lack explanation, while noisy-encoding models offer explanations but with divergent assumptions.
-Our Bayesian framework unifies these perspectives within a normative account, deriving general predictions (Section~\ref{sec:theoretical-results}) that we test empirically.